webmeshproj/webmesh-vdi/doc/crds.md

 ### TemplatesGetter

-TemplatesGetter is an interface that can be used to retrieve available templates while chcking user permissions.
+TemplatesGetter is an interface that can be used to retrieve available templates while checking user permissions.

 ### UpdateRoleRequest

 UpdateRoleRequest requests updates to an existing role.
+Note that all rules will be replaces with those in the request.

 <table>
 <thead>